All Episodes

 We have to play for the long haul, and we have to invest in ourselves, and we have to reinvest in ourselves.

-I said, When we make money, we've got to take it as a corporation, not take a dividend and plow it back in, hard assets, water, sewer, roads, acquisition of land.
+I said, when we make money, we've got to take it as a corporation, not take a dividend, and plow it back in hard assets, water, sewer, roads, acquisition of land.

-And and those two guys uh uh uh bought a hook line and sinker and said, We're in, and I mean, I mean, and and they've been in since day one.
+And those two guys bought a hook line and sinker and said, we're in.

-Once that happened, when the steel mill came, we had to invest twelve and a half million dollars of local money, twelve and a half million dollars that purchased the site, and that did some site improvement.
+Once that happened, when the steel mill came, we had to invest $12.5 million of local money.

-Uh the math on that were that we were going to be able to pay our note.
+The math on that were that we were going to be able to pay our note.

-As it turned out, the steel mill missed its estimate, it cost more to build it, but the incentives were such that they didn't go up.
+It cost more to build it, but the incentives were such that they didn't go up.

 So instead of making a quarter of a million dollar profit on the deal, we made a million dollars a year profit a year.